 About

-I am an associate professor and associate chair of the Department of Political Science at the University of Maryland, Baltimore County.
-I teach undergraduate courses on constittional law, the Constitution and democracy, the New Deal, and baseball and politics.
+I am an associate professor in the Department of Political Science and a faculty affiliate of the School of Public Policy at the University of Maryland, Baltimore County.
 I previously served on the faculty at Indiana University, IUPUI and held an appointment as a visiting professor at the Universidad Panamericana School of Law in Mexico City.
 I graduated with an A.B. magna cum laude and high honors in Government from the College of William and Mary and received an M.A. and Ph.D. in Government from the University of Texas, Austin.

 Share